aalaei/spring-boot-service-task/README.md

 To activate a profile, set the `spring.profiles.active` property in `application.yml` or choose the profile in `pom.xml` file.

-## Redis Caching(To be implemented)
+## Redis Caching
 The application utilizes Redis caching for improved performance.
 New objects are cached, and reads check the cache first.
-The Caching configuration is in the `CacheConfig` class.
+The Caching configuration is in the `RedisCacheConfig` class.

-## Optional Features(To be implemented)
+## Optional Features
 ### Encryption Decryption
     Certain text fields are encrypted for added security.
 Refer to the encryption service for details.
 ### GraphQL